Olive Oil Substitute: can grass-fed organic ghee be used as an olive oil substitute? Or, what should I use as an olive oil substitute?

-Unlike olive oil, Ghee gives an extra advantage in high heat cooking and enhancing the taste of food:
+Unlike olive oil, Ghee gives an extra advantage in high-heat cooking and enhances the taste of food:

-Ghee has a higher smoke point, about 482°F. Thus, ghee is suitable for high-temperature cooking, frying, baking, and roasting.
-Due to high smoke points, ghee produces much less toxic compounds than olive oil while cooking on high heat.
+Ghee has a higher smoke point, about 482°F. Thus, ghee suits high-temperature cooking, frying, baking, and roasting.
+Due to high smoke points, ghee produces much fewer toxic compounds than olive oil while cooking on high heat.

-Ghee butter is recommended to consume with bulletproof coffee, a high-calorie fatty coffee, as a replacement for an energy-packed breakfast.
-The saturated fat in ghee provides sustaining energy and works as a filer food, thus restricts calorie intake.
+Ghee butter is recommended with bulletproof coffee, a high-calorie fatty coffee, as a replacement for an energy-packed breakfast.
+The saturated fat in ghee provides sustaining energy and works as a filer food, thus restricting calorie intake.

-Therefore, although the composition of fat in ghee, brown butter, is different from olive oil, healthy fats and fat-soluble vitamins make ghee, the unique dairy staple, healthy.
+Therefore, although the fat composition in brown butter is different from olive oil, healthy fats and fat-soluble vitamins make ghee, the unique dairy staple, healthy.

-It is suitable for regular use and making delicious meals.
-Olive oil is good at low-temperature cooking, while ghee gives the freedom of high-temperature cooking like baking, slow cooking, etc. So, ghee can indeed be used as an olive oil substitute.
+It is suitable for regular use and for making delicious meals.
+Olive oil is good for low-temperature cooking, while ghee gives the freedom for high-temperature cooking like baking, slow cooking, etc. So, ghee can indeed be used as an olive oil substitute.

-According to Ayurveda, moderate inclusion of Organic grass-fed cow ghee in the everyday diet helps in natural improvement of memory power, immunity, boosting the energy level, impacting rejuvenating effect to the body, supporting natural weight loss program and help in improving hair and skin health, etc.
+According to Ayurveda, moderate inclusion of Organic grass-fed cow ghee in the everyday diet helps in the natural improvement of memory power and immunity, boosting the energy level, impacting rejuvenating effect to the body, supporting natural weight loss programs, and help in improving hair and skin health, etc.

-Olive oil substitute: How to replace Olive oil with ghee in cooking:
+Olive oil substitute healthy: How to replace Olive oil with ghee in cooking: